 13. Tightly holding their children for time-out

 If you use one or more of these don’t feel like a bad parent! knowing how to correctly discipline your children is not easy.
 But it is not fun yelling at them all the time either.
-By constantly yelling, spanking, threatening it can create a disconnect between you and your children.
+Constantly yelling, spanking, and threatening can create a disconnect between you and your children.
 Motherhood should not be a negative experience for you or your children.

 Your children need to learn how to behave and know which behaviors are okay and which ones are not.
-That is just apart of life!
-With any punishment such as time-outs need to be used constantly!
+That is just a part of life!
+Any punishment such as time-outs needs to be used constantly!

-I know it can be hard to make sure you are using timeout consistently especially if you are a working mom or even a stay at home mom.
-Busy schedules make it challenging to do anything consistently but if you want to see change and want to go more then a few hours between yelling at your child then consistency is needed!
+I know it can be hard to make sure you are using timeout consistently especially if you are a working mom or even a stay-at-home mom.
+Busy schedules make it challenging to do anything consistently but if you want to see change and want to go more than a few hours between yelling at your child then consistency is needed!

 Time-out can be used for ages between 2 and 12 before the age of 2 children do not quite understand right from wrong, why their behaviors are bad and, they are still learning how to understand their emotions.
 Once your child has hit their teen years time-outs no longer needed.
 The best for teens are contracts that you and they sign so then they are learning to hold themselves accountable.

-If your child is 1 years old you can use “time-out” as a form to help them learn right from wrong.
-For example, My daughter kept crawling towards the heater which was hot and I did not want her to get burned.
+If your child is 1 year old you can use “time-out” as a form to help them learn right from wrong.
+For example, My daughter kept crawling toward the heater which was hot and I did not want her to get burned.